-Instructions for Students: Present your profile with regard to Sandra Scarr's three ways in which heredity and environment are correlated.
+Instructions for Students: Present your profile with regard to Sandra Scarr's three ways in which heredity and environment are correlated (called genotype-environment correlations)

-- Passive: What kind of environmental experiences did your parents provide for you because of who they were? - Evocative: What environmental experiences did you have due to your genetic make-up? - Active: What environmental experiences did you seek out due to aspects of your genetic make-up?
+- Passive: What kind of environmental experiences did your parents provide for you because of who they were? - Evocative: What environmental experiences did you have due to your genetic make-up?

+Active: What environmental experiences did you seek out due to aspects of your genetic make-up?